 8 Nights, Lodging, Most Meals, Research Training, In-Country Transfers, Canal Tour

 Since the late 1990s, Sea Turtle Conservancy researchers in Tortuguero, Costa Rica, have been documenting a steady increase in the number of nesting green turtles preyed upon by jaguars.
 In 2012, Coastal Jaguar Conservation began to investigate this increasing predator-prey interaction and the overall dynamics of the Tortuguero jaguar population.
-Despite this somewhat concerning trend, the number of turtles killed each year by jaguars is quite small in proportion to the size of the nesting colony, and the loss from predation, so far, has only a negligible impact on recovery efforts for Tortuguero’s green turtles.
+Despite this somewhat concerning trend, the number of green turtles killed each year by jaguars is quite small in proportion to the size of the nesting colony, and the loss from predation, so far, has only had a negligible impact on recovery efforts for Tortuguero’s green turtles.
+In contrast, jaguars kill a large proportion of the leatherback turtle nesting population every season, which may be of concern.
 Meanwhile, there is growing evidence that Tortuguero’s turtle population plays a major role in the survival, health and unique behavior of an important population of jaguars.

 Camera trap surveys

 A daily survey of the beach (Miles 5 to 8) to locate predated marine turtles by jaguars, and the installation of camera traps at these sites.
 Survey duration: all morning (starting at 6am).
 Size group: 1-4 volunteers.

 A once monthly survey of the permanent camera trap stations located along the entirety of the beach (Miles 3 to 18).
 Survey duration: all day (starting between 5 and 6am).
 Size group: 4 volunteers.
 For this survey, STC will facilitate transportation to pick up the team at Jalova river mouth in the afternoon.

 Jaguar predation on marine turtles (known as ‘JagWalk’)